araffin/srl-zoo/README.md

 CUDA_VISIBLE_DEVICES=0,1	Devices 0 and 1 will be visible
 NOTE: DO NOT USE 2 if you only have two devices, because it will use your CPU and freeze all your computer!
+#th.cuda.set_device(1) # discouraged, instead, use CUDA_VISIBLE_DEVICES environmental variable

+SOLUTION 2: change batch_size to smaller, e.g. 8 or 16 in GPUs with little memory.
+Priors will not work for now

+SOLUTION 3:  (dense cnn model uses LR 0.005) python main.py --path ../learning-state-representations-with-robotic-priors/slot_car_task_train.npz --model_type mlp -lr 0.001

-SOLUTION: change batchsize to 60 in GPUs with little memory.
-TODO:  a solution could be using both gpu 0 and 1  at the same time
+SOLUTION 4: TODO:  a solution could be using both GPUs 0 and 1  at the same time

 2. File "main.py", line 240, in learn